yegorsokolov/MT5/README.md

       chosen hyperparameters are tracked with MLflow.
 Any improvements are written back to `config.yaml` and logged under `logs/config_changes.csv`.
    2. To view experiment history run `scripts/mlflow_ui.sh` and open `http://localhost:5000`.
-14. **Upload logs** –
+14. **Upload artifacts** –
-   1. Start `python scripts/hourly_log_push.py` in a separate window.
-This script copies entries from `logs/` into the `Run logs/` folder and pushes it every hour so log history is archived automatically.
+   1. Start `python scripts/hourly_artifact_push.py` in a separate window.
+This script commits `logs/` and `checkpoints/` every hour so history is archived automatically.
 Use Windows Task Scheduler to launch it at logon for unattended operation.

 15. **Keep it running** –
-   1. Create scheduled tasks that start both `python realtime_train.py` and the hourly log uploader whenever the VPS boots or a user logs in.
-With these tasks enabled the bot and log push service run indefinitely.
+   1. Create scheduled tasks that start both `python realtime_train.py` and the hourly artifact uploader whenever the VPS boots or a user logs in.
+With these tasks enabled the bot and artifact push service run indefinitely.

 With the EA running on your VPS and the training script collecting realtime data, the bot will continually adapt to market conditions.